filecoin-project/filecoin-docs/docs/mine/lotus/miner-wallets.md

 To set up a _control address_:

-1. Create a new wallet and send it some funds for gas fees:
+1. Create a new address and send it some funds for gas fees:

    ```sh
    lotus wallet new bls